 Young has conducted the Oregon Symphony, Fort Worth Symphony Orchestra, Columbus Symphony Orchestra, Toledo Symphony Orchestra, Russian National Orchestra, and the Asheville Ballet.
 He has assisted and covered such organizations as the Cincinnati Symphony, St. Louis Symphony, Van Cliburn Competition, Atlanta Opera, Portland Symphony and the National Music Festival.

 In 2016 Young was selected by members of the Vienna Philharmonic for the American Austrian Foundation’s (AAF) Ansbacher Conducting Fellowship Prize, which takes place during the prestigious Salzburg Festival.
 Young was also selected as a participant conductor in the Cabrillo Festival of Contemporary Music, where he performed and worked with Marin Alsop and James Ross.
 Young has also served as assistant conductor for the National Music Festival.

-Young also serves as founder and conductor of KammerMahler, a mobile chamber orchestra, founded in 2013, which specializes in performing large scale symphonic works in a chamber orchestra setting.
+Young serves as founder and conductor of KammerMahler, a mobile chamber orchestra, founded in 2013, which specializes in performing large scale symphonic works in a chamber orchestra setting.
 Among its many accomplishments, KammerMahler recorded and released the world premier album of Klaus Simon’s arrangement of Mahler’s Symphony No. 9.

-A native of Asheville, North Carolina, Caleb started his musical training on piano at the age of three.
+A native of Asheville, North Carolina, Young started his musical training on piano at the age of three.
 He received his master’s degree in orchestral conducting from Indiana University’s Jacobs School of Music, where he studied with David Effron and Arthur Fagen.
 Other teachers include Demondrae Thurman and John Ratledge.